-Ford Money entered the UK savings market in 2017 and has recently celebrated its one year anniversary.
+Ford Money entered the UK savings market in April 2017 and has featured in our best buy tables on a regular basis since then.

-As one of the more recent additions to the market and perhaps a name that is more synonymous with cars than savings, this is an ideal opportunity to give you some background information on the provider and get your feedback from any dealings you have with them.
+As a fairly recent addition to the market and perhaps a name that is more synonymous with cars than savings, this is an ideal opportunity to give you some background information on the provider and get your feedback from any dealings you have with them.

 Remember to submit your review to rate Ford Money and your other providers to help us provide insight for your fellow savers.